-Firstly, what is mindfulness?
-It’s a mental state in which one is consciously aware of the situation and yet, remains relatively blase about it no matter how joyful or how perilous the situation is.
+Firstly, for new readers, mindfulness is defined as a mental state in which one is consciously aware of the situation and yet, remains relatively blase about it.
 In a lot of ways, it’s similar to achieving a Zen-like state which is described as “having no burden of thought and emotions and thus, open to everything.”

-One of the ways to start achieving a rudimentary level of mindfulness is to mentally note everything you do in a day.
+One way to achieve a rudimentary level of mindfulness is to mentally note everything you do in a day.
 For example, when your eyes open, reiterate to yourself, “I am awake in my bed under the covers.”
 When you’re having breakfast, describe what you’re eating and drinking to yourself like, “I’m having eggs and bacon and a large cup of coffee.”

-After you’ve done this for a few days or weeks, however you long you think it takes to become accustomed to it, transition into the meditation process.
+After you’ve done this for a few days or weeks, however it takes you to become accustomed to it, transition into the meditation process.

 - Find a quiet place wherever you are.
 This will obviously be easier to do if you’re at home rather than at work or anywhere else in public but it it can be anywhere as long as it’s quiet and you’re alone.

 - Much like you’ve been doing for a while now, assess the present situation and make a mental note of it.
 For example, you can tell yourself, “I’m sitting here on my bedroom floor on a Thursday afternoon.
 I have these things on my mind.”